pearcej/cppds/_sources/AlgorithmAnalysis/HashTableAnalysis.rst

 .. admonition:: Self Check

     .. mchoice:: mccppmapperfcpp3
-        :answer_a: Popping the first index from an array.
+        :answer_a: Popping the first index from an vector.
-        :answer_b: Popping an element from the end of an array.
+        :answer_b: Popping an element from the end of an vector.
-        :answer_c: Adding a new element to an array.
+        :answer_c: Adding a new element to an vector.
-        :answer_d: array[10]
+        :answer_d: vector[10]
         :answer_e: all of the above are O(1)
         :correct: a
         :feedback_a: When you remove the first element of a list, all the other elements of the list must be shifted forward.
         :feedback_b: Removing an element from the end of the list is a constant operation.
-        :feedback_c: Adding to the end of an array is a constant operation
+        :feedback_c: Adding to the end of an vector is a constant operation
-        :feedback_d: Indexing a array is a constant operation
+        :feedback_d: Indexing a vector is a constant operation
         :feedback_e: There is one operation that requires all other list elements to be moved.

         Which of the list operations shown below is not O(1)?